 5. Views & Queues

-All tickets and chat conversations coming from various support channels could be handled in Menu » Inbox with flexible options to manage support queues and custom reports.
+All the tickets and chat conversations coming from various support channels can be handled in Menu » Inbox with flexible options to manage support queues and custom reports.
 For easier ticket management you can build reports in Kanban view.